OrderN/CONQUEST-release/docs/theory-md.rst

 Isobaric-Isothermal (NPT) ensemble
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Parinello-Rahman equations of motion :cite:`t-Parrinello1981` extend the
+The Parrinello-Rahman equations of motion :cite:`t-Parrinello1981` extend the
 fixed cell equations of motion to include the cell degrees of freedom in the
 extended system approach.
 We use the Martyna-Tobias-Tuckerman-Klein modification
 :cite:`t-Martyna1996`, which couples the variable cell equations of motion to a
-Nose-Hoover chain the themrostat the system, recovering the isobaric-isothermal
+Nose-Hoover chain to thermostat the system, recovering the isobaric-isothermal
 (NPT) ensemble.
 For an unconstrained cell (i.e. the lattice vectors can change
 freely), the equations of motion are,